aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.6.rst

     Likely cause based on the information given by Python:
         You wrote an expression like
             1 = a
-        where <1>, on the left hand-side of the equal sign, is or includes an actual number or string (what Python calls a 'literal'), and not the name of a variable.
+        where <1>, on the left hand-side of the equal sign, is or includes an actual object of type 'int' and is not simply the name of a variable.
 Perhaps you meant to write: a = 1